sudhanshu-wani/compreheND/Application/README.md

 A Flask web application that provides personalized coaching feedback through voice input analysis using advanced NLP and audio processing techniques.

-The development and testing has been done on Windows 10.

 ## Features